-The Office of Diversity, Equity and Inclusion (DEI) works with students, student organizations, the administration, faculty, and staff to create an environment of inclusiveness, where all feel comfortable expressing racial, ethnic, national origin, sexual orientation, gender identity, gender expression, religion, and other dimensions of social, economic and cultural identity.
-The Office serves as the primary resource for addressing student needs, issues, and concerns as they relate to Diversity, Equity, and Inclusion.
-The Office represents the student's perspective, and serves in an advisory capacity to administration, faculty, and staff.
+The Office of Diversity, Equity and Inclusion (ODEI) is dedicated to creating and providing an equity informed, inclusive, respectful, and welcoming culture at Mitchell Hamline School of Law.
+The Office serves as a resource for addressing student needs, issues, and concerns as they relate to diversity, equity, and inclusion.
+The Office supports the student's perspective, life experience, and serves in an advisory capacity to the administration, faculty, and staff.

-The Office of Diversity, Equity and Inclusion is responsible for:
+The Office of Diversity, Equity and Inclusion supports student success by: